thebkv/bkv/exodus16.md

 > “Eat that to day; for to day is a sabbath unto the LORD.”

 For six days Israel gathers.
 On the seventh day there is none in the field.

-The LORD has already supplied what His people need in order to stop working.
+The LORD has already supplied what His people need in order to stop gathering.

 ### v27–30 — The Former Slaves Must Learn to Stop